wp-plugins/wpuf-login-redirect/README.txt

 In Wp user fronted pro user can be redirected to a specific page after login.
 Admin can select any page from backend settings of Wp user fronted pro to redirect the user.

 This plugin gives you the ability to redirect user of Wp user frontend to specific page.
-You can set the page from the parent (WP User Frontend) plugin settings.
+You can set specific page from the parent (WP User Frontend) plugin settings to redirect your user.

 ### Features:  ###
 1. Redirect user to specific page.